ibm-cloud-docs/containers/cs_storage.md

     </tr>
     <tr>
     <td><code>volumes/persistentVolumeClaim/claimName</code></td>
-    <td>The name of the persistent volume claim that you want to use as your volume.
-When you mount the volume to the pod, Kubernetes identifies the persistent volume that is bound to the persistent volume claim and enables the user to read from and write to the persistent volume.</td>
+    <td>The name of the PVC that you want to use as your volume.
+When you mount the volume to the pod, Kubernetes identifies the PV that is bound to the PVC and enables the user to read from and write to the PV.</td>
     </tr>
     </tbody></table>

-8. Create the deployment and mount the persistent volume claim.
+8. Create the deployment and mount the PVC.

     ```
     kubectl apply -f <local_yaml_path>